By Michael Lanza

 #1 Take Care of My Feet

 Task number one: yank off my boots (or shoes) and socks and soak my feet in a cold creek or lake to “ice” achy muscles and wash dirt off my feet and lower legs as well as possible without soap.
 I often also take a swim—usually after stretching (see #2)—to cool off, get the dust and sweat off my body, and let the chilly water soothe all of the muscles I’ve worked.
 All of this will help me relax and sleep better.

 I sometimes bring light camp footwear, like flip-flops or sandals, to change into if my hiking footwear is boots that are heavier and hotter than I want to wear in camp.
 If I’ve worn low-cut, breathable shoes hiking, I don’t bother bringing camp footwear.
 But I’ll wear hiking shoes in camp with the laces and tongue wide open, more like slippers, to keep my feet cool and dry.

 #2 Take Care of My Body

 Carrying weight on your back for miles taxes most people physically.
 I’ve learned from scores of backpacking trips, whether my pack is heavy or ultralight, that I’m going to feel significantly better that evening and the next morning, and sleep much better if I spend about 10 minutes stretching soon after I stop hiking for the day, while muscles are still warm.

 You don’t need an elaborate routine, just a handful of stretches focused on the major muscle groups you’ve been working hard: quads, hamstrings, (definitely) calves, and your core, including your back, sides, plus shoulders and neck.
 There are plenty of resources online suggesting specific stretches; I also talk about my stretching routine in my story “Training For a Big Hike or Mountain Climb.”
 I know it sounds like an effort you don’t want to bother making, but try it on your next trip.
-You might find it habit-forming.
+Like me, you might find it habit-forming.

 #3 Change Clothes